19 Day South Island Value Tour

 GREYMOUTH – WANAKA (B)

 Our first stop this morning is at Hokitika where a visit is made to the Greenstone and Glass Blowing factories before continuing further south into the Westland National Park, the home of Fox and Franz Josef Glaciers.
 On arrival, time is available for optional scenic flights.
 Driving towards the southern end of the South Island’s West Coast Road, there is a strong sense of entering a primeval land, and a feeling of total isolation.
 Arriving at Haast, you are surrounded by a landscape of rainforest, wetlands, sand dunes and surf-pounded shingle beaches.
 This wilderness forms part of the South West New Zealand World Heritage Area, so designated because South Westland and Fiordland have some of the most dramatic forest and mountain scenery and natural resources in the world.
+From the Westland National Park we travel through the Haast River valleys and over the Haast Pass to Makaroa and onto the upper reaches of Lake Wanaka.
+Travelling past Lake Hawea we reach the popular Lake Wanaka, the starting point of the mighty Clutha River.

 Accommodation: Wanaka Hotel, Wanaka